How much does a deck cost to build in NJ?

 - Deck Skirt – The space between the bottom of the deck and the ground is called the skirt.
 You can close it off with lattice or something solid at additional cost.
-The price for this will depend on the height of the deck and material used but generally is not that expensive.
-Add an extra $2000 for a deck this size for a solid skirt, $1,000 for lattice considering it’s only 3 steps high.
+The price for this will depend on the height of the deck and material used.

 Enhancement and improvement costs

 - Stain or seal – even if the decking is pressure treated it may be a good idea to seal or stain it against the weather.
 This is especially true in NJ where summer temperatures can be high and winter weather includes a lot of precipitation and freezing temperatures.